Dholydai/mx-switch-custom/README.md

 Subsitute common keycaps sizes as needed.
 Relabel with replacement keycap stickers.
 Manufacturers will eventually catch up.

 Maple Elite-Pi symbol and footprint.
 None provided by Keebio in early 2025.

+Link to my repo of modern writing instruments: [Writerz With an Attitude](https://github.com/Dholydai/writerz-with-an-attitude)

+Ronald Earl Walker